salesforce/rules_spring/tools/springboot/unwanted_classes.md

   - Service classes (`srcs` of the `java_library` rule that the `springboot` rule references)
   - Dependencies (`deps` and `runtime_deps` of the `java_library` rule the `springboot` rule references)

-The order of the dependencies is based on Bazel's `depset` order, which translates to BUILD file ordering.
+The order of the dependencies is based on Bazel's `depset` order, which is strongly influenced by BUILD file order.
-Therefore, the higher entries in the `deps` list will be loaded before the later entries.
+The earlier entries in the `deps` list will be loaded before the later entries.
 However, note that transitive dependencies are traversed in depth first order.

+What this means is you can choose which version of the class 'wins' by putting the dependency jar higher in the `deps` list in the BUILD file.
+This order isn't guaranteed by Bazel, but seems to be reliable.

 To view the order of dependencies written into the Spring Boot jar, use the command `jar -tvf {springboot jar}`.
 The output of that command is faithful to the order of written entries.